Radical radiotherapy for cancers of the upper abdomen

 Who will I see and when?

-The radiotherapy department may be a training centre for student radiographers and they may be present in the department.
-If you would prefer not to have students present during your treatment let one of the members of staff know.
+The radiotherapy department is a training centre for student radiographers and they may be present in the department during your treatment.
+If you would prefer not to have students present during your treatment, please let a member of the team know.

-You may have review appointments during your treatment; the frequency of these depends on the number of treatments you have.
-These appointments provide an opportunity for you to discuss your side effects and your wellbeing during treatment.
-You will still have the opportunity every day to discuss any side effects that you have with the radiographers who treat you, so please do not feel that you have to save up your concerns for the review.
+You may have review appointments during your course of treatment.
+The frequency of these appointment will depend on the number of treatments you have.
+The appointments will provide an opportunity for you to discuss your side effects and your wellbeing during treatment.
+You will still have the opportunity every day to discuss any side effects that you have with the radiographers who treat you.
+Please do not feel that you have to save up your concerns for the review.

 Side-effects of radiotherapy to the upper abdomen

-The majority of side-effects from radiotherapy are predictable, expected and temporary (short term side effects), while other side-effects can be chronic (long term).
+The majority of side-effects from radiotherapy are predictable, expected and temporary (short term), while other side-effects can be chronic (long term).
 Everyone’s healing is different so you may find you experience some or all of these symptoms.
 Likewise, you may recover very quickly over some weeks or it may take several months.

 Short-term side-effects

-• Diarrhoea - There is a possibility that your radiotherapy treatment can cause you to experience looser bowels.
+There is a possibility that your radiotherapy treatment can cause you to experience looser bowels.
 It is helpful to drink plenty of fluids to replace those lost through diarrhoea.
-Please inform the radiographers if you experience this side effect as advice regarding diet and medications is available.
+Please let the radiographers know if you experience diarrhoea as advice regarding diet and medications is available.

-• Skin reaction of the treated area - The skin in the treated area may become pink, dry and itchy, similar to sunburn, as your treatment progresses.
-The skin in the treated area may get very sore and may peel or blister which will become painful and uncomfortable.
-See further down for information on how to care for your skin.
+Your skin in the treated area may become pink, dry and itchy, similar to sunburn, as your treatment progresses.
+It may also get very sore and peel or blister which will become painful and uncomfortable.

-• Loss of appetite - You may see a dietitian during your course of treatment.
-If you are using a special feeding tube called a PEG or RIG tube, the dietitians will see you during your treatment to provide advice and support however, don’t be afraid to ask for help.
-It is important to maintain your nutrition during and after your treatment to allow the normal tissue damaged by the radiotherapy to heal.
+You may see a dietitian during your course of treatment.
+If you are using a special feeding tube called a PEG or RIG tube, the dietitians will see you during your treatment to provide advice and support however, do not be afraid to ask for help.
+It is important to maintain your nutrition during and after treatment to allow the normal tissue damaged by the radiotherapy to heal.

 Long term side effects

 These depend on which organs are close to the area being treated and can occur despite our efforts to minimise the radiation dose that they receive.
-They are less common but can be permanent due to scar tissue forming from the radiotherapy.
+Long term side effects are less common but can be permanent due to scar tissue forming from the radiotherapy.

-• Kidney - It is uncommon for a kidney to be affected, as your doctors will ensure that the dose to the kidneys is as low as possible, however sometimes the kidney function can be reduced compared to prior to treatment.
+It is uncommon for a kidney to be affected, as your doctors will make sure that the dose to the kidneys is as low as possible.
+However, sometimes the kidney function can be reduced compared to before your treatment.

-• Spleen - The dose to the spleen will be calculated during your radiotherapy planning.
+The dose of radiotherapy to the spleen will be calculated during your radiotherapy planning.
 If there is concern that the function will be affected you may be offered antibiotics or vaccination against some bacterial illnesses.

-As the treatment involves using radiation, there is a very rare risk that it may cause another cancer within the area treated in the future.
+As the treatment involves using radiation, there is a very rare risk that in the future it may cause another cancer within the area treated.

 Self-care during radiotherapy